 Privacy Safety & Ethics

-Paladin’s Commitment to Privacy, Safety, and Ethics
+Paladin’s Commitment to Privacy, Safety, & Ethics

 Our company was founded with the goal of changing the way first responders approach a situation.
 In professions in which the stakes are high, the pressure is intense, and quick decisions can be the difference between saving a home, de-escalating a situation, and protecting the public, information is paramount.
 We set out to create the future of first response – by changing the first responder to a fully autonomous drone – equipped with a best in-class camera.
 With this incredible tool comes a responsibility to uphold the public’s privacy and ensure that they feel comfortable as well as safer.
 We take this very seriously.
 This tool is intended to be used to help first responders and the communities they protect and serve.
 Below are some common questions and answers about privacy, safety, and ethics which we strive to embody and hope they serve as a guide to set a standard in the drone industry as a whole.